SDFIdk/genericode-xml-filter/README.md

 ```

+### Troubleshooting

+Something went wrong with the transformation from or to the genericode if you receive a pop-up with the following text while opening or saving a genericode file:

+> Error saving the document <name of file>:
+> General Error.
+> General input/output error

+To get more information about what exactly went wrong, you need to execute the transformation using xsltproc, see below.

 ## Development

 Further development of the XML filter requires the set-up of the XML filter in LibreOffice Calc via Tools -> XML Filter Settings..., see also [Creating XML Filters](https://help.libreoffice.org/latest/en-US/text/shared/guide/xsltfilter_create.html).